dotnet/iot/Documentation/raspi-spi.md

 ## Basic Hardware SPI usage

-The most simplest code you can build to use SPI is the following:
+The most simple code you can build to use SPI is the following:

 ```csharp
 using System;